Racebook Glossary

 Blind Bet

-A bet made by a racetrack bookmaker on another horse to divert other bookmakers' attention away from his sizeable betting on his/her main horse thus to avoid a shortening of the odds on the main horse
+A bet made by a racetrack bookmaker on another horse to divert other bookmakers’ attention away from his sizeable betting on their main horse thus to avoid a shortening of the odds on the main horse.

 Blinkers

-A cup-shaped device applied over the sides of the horse's head, near his eyes, in order to limit his vision.
-This prevents the horse from swerving away from distracting objects or other horses on either side of him.
-Blinker cups come in a variety of sizes and shapes to allow as little, or as much, vision as the trainer feels is appropriate
+A cup-shaped device applied over the sides of the horse’s head, near its eyes, in order to limit itsvision.
+This prevents the horse from swerving away from distracting objects or other horses on either side.
+Blinker cups come in a variety of sizes and shapes to allow as little, or as much, vision, as the trainer feels, is appropriate.

 Board